 - Globally, consumerism is the biggest suppressor of joy.

-- The two main factors that cultivate joy globally are a sense of community, and celebrations.
+- Throughout the world, the two main factors that cultivate joy are a sense of community, and celebrations.

-- Studies show 20 minutes a day of being outside boosts your levels of serotonin and helps cultivate joy.
+- Studies show that 20 minutes a day of being outside, boosts your levels of serotonin and helps cultivate joy.

 - Healthy people are 20% more joyful.

-- A study of more than 7,000 adults found that those with a positive well-being were 47% more likely to consume fresh fruits and vegetables than their less positive counterparts.
+- A study of more than 7,000 adults found that those with a positive sense of well-being were 47% more likely to consume fresh fruits and vegetables than their less positive counterparts.

 - America is ranked as the 19th happiest country.